bzminer/bzminer/README.md

 ## Why use BzMiner (v2.0)?
 - Low dev fee of 0.5%
+- Now monitoring memory junction temperature (windows only)
 - Awesome Easy to use Linux and Windows GUI miner (Command Line Interface is optional, `bzminer.exe`)
 - HTTP API!
 - Remote management of all mining rigs on your network
 - Fastest Cuda v11 Ethereum/ethash miner (from limited testing)
 - Control algorithm/pool/wallet mining PER device!
 - Constantly being improved based on feedback from you!
+- Ability to OC in miner (OC's are removed during DAG generation to prevent invalid DAG generation)

 ## Current planned major features by version (not including minor releases)